iliaskior/automatic-speech-recognition/README.md

 Experimentation

-For running a full speaker indetification experiment and storing a trained model Use the `flows/train_speaker_identification.py`
+For running a full speaker indetification experiment and storing a trained model use the `flows/train_speaker_identification.py`

 Inputs:
 - Features dataset path